Fred Zimmak presents „Wir sollten leben.“ Ein Gespräch mit Fred Zimmak, Sohn eines Riga-Überlebenden

 2023 Plavnieks, R. and Frostig, K. “Jungfernhof Concentration Camp.”
 In United States Holocaust Memorial

-Vol 6.
+Museum Encyclopedia of Camps and Ghettos, Vol 6.
 Lohse, A. (Ed.) (accepted for publication, expected date

 2023).